Down (band): Next album (2018–present)

 In November 2019, Down announced they would be reuniting for a series of shows in 2020, including Graspop Metal Meeting, set to take place June 18–21, 2020 in Dessel, Belgium.
 In anticipation of the 25th anniversary of Down's first album NOLA, founding member Kirk Windstein confirmed he was returning to the band.

-During a December 2019 interview with BraveWorlds, Windstein said "anything Down does from here forward, whether it’s a full tour or one show, I'm 99.9% sure that I'm a part of it."
+In an interview published August 4th, 2025, Windstein confirmed that the band was past the halfway point of recording the new album, stating the drums, bass and rhythm guitar parts had all been completed.